Carl Rice: 2010s

-In February 2011, he guest starred on Shameless, playing Mimi Maguire's long-lost transgender sister, Bobbi Hepburn.
+In February 2011, he guest-starred on Shameless, playing Mimi Maguire's long-lost transgender sister, Bobbi Hepburn.
 In August 2011, Rice started filming on the Sky comedy Trollied.
 Rice played Colin, a lazy supermarket worker who has appeared in every episode.
 In 2012, he also appeared in the feature film Papadopoulos & Sons, in which he played Dave, a gardener to a wealthy Greek family.
 Rice also filmed a guest lead in Holby City in December 2011.
 Rice shot a Guest Lead on Benidorm in late 2011, playing Danny, a lothario who runs the booze cruise on the island.

 Rice starred in Good Cop in 2012.
 Good Cop was a dark, RTS Award-winning drama for BBC1 written by Stephen Butchard and directed by Sam Miller (Luther).
 Rice played Philip Davenport, one of the regular police in the series and worked alongside Warren Brown, Mark Womack, Stephen Graham, Stephen Walters and Kerrie Hayes.

-Rice has shot a series each year of Trollied and completed filming on series 6 in July 2016.
-He appeared in 8 episodes of Coronation Street from late 2015 to early 2016.
+Rice has shot a series each year of Trollied and completed filming on Series 6 in July 2016.
+He appeared in eight episodes of Coronation Street from late 2015 to early 2016.
 Rice appeared in two episodes of Stan Lee's Lucky Man alongside James Nesbitt.
 Rice guest starred in Jimmy McGovern's Moving On in 2016 (Series 8).

 Rice recently starred in the ITV drama Deep Water alongside Anna Friel and Sinead Keenan.
-Carl has been in every series of Brassic, playing Ronnie Croft and returns for his final farewell in series 5 this summer.
+He has appeared in every series of Brassic, playing Ronnie Croft and returns for Brassic's final 2025 series, series 7.

-2020s

-Rice very recently finished filming on the Disney blockbuster Cruella starring Emma Stone and Emma Thompson.

-Rice has a number of writing projects commissioned and in development including rewriting a feature film for Calamity Films (Judy, Last Christmas) and a project with LIME productions co-written with Joel Fry.

-Carl performed his one man show 'Superstar' for the Liverpool Theatre Festival, receiving 5 star reviews and offers from other theatres.

-Another play 'Curtains Down' is currently being rewritten and Carl is in talks with a number of theatres with dates to be confirmed.

-In late 2021 Carl set up Milk Pictures, an independent production company.
-Their developing projects include noir drama series 'Something in the Water', starring Michelle Keegan and factual docuseries 'Step Out', featuring Molly Mcann and Paddy Pimblett.
-2022 sees a number of projects & scripts in development through Milk Pictures, including 'KID GLOVES' a faux documentary set in and around a boxing gym in Liverpool with names such as Dominic West, Adeel Akhtar, Adam Gillen and Isy Suttieattached, along with voice over narration from Mark Addy and original music written for the show by Miles Kane.